shotgunsoftware/tk-core/docs/initializing.rst

 Distributing application code from your site
 ============================================

-If you want to distribute custom application code that may only be accessible for users on your local network or from developers who have access keys to the Git repositories, you can upload  individual bundles to Shotgun and then take over the ``populate_bundle_cache_entry`` and ``can_cache_bundle`` methods of the
+If you want to cache custom application code that may only be accessible for users on your local network or from developers who have access keys to the Git repositories, you can upload  individual bundles to Shotgun and then take over the ``populate_bundle_cache_entry`` and ``can_cache_bundle`` methods of the